Rubayet19/personal-api-dashboard/memory.md

 - Rate limit tracking and visualization for API keys
 - State persistence between tabs for the API Request Builder
 - Dashboard with real-time statistics for API usage
+- Request history display directly on the dashboard

 Recent improvements that were implemented:
 - Added dashboard statistics functionality with dynamic data fetching